Avditvs/wikipedia-map/readme.md

 The goal of this project is to create a map of the wikipedia articles and how they are linked together.

-## Graph librairy move from igraph to graph-tool
+## Graph library move from igraph to graph-tool
 The project changed of librairy for handleling graph because:
 - graph-tool has a better documentation
 - igraph is slower